meechos/meechos.github.io/_posts/2023-02-21-Attention_Masking.md

 tags: Deep Learning
 ---

-Commonly, attention layers will learn a weight for every token of a sequential input, so that $n_{attention_weights} = n_{input_tokens}$.
-Although it is reasonable to allow the model to learn how much each token in a sequence should contribute to model prediction, $Padding$ messes up this assumption.
-Let's find out.
+Commonly, attention layers will learn a weight for every token of a sequential input, so that $n_{attention-weights} = n_{input-tokens}$.
+Although it is reasonable to allow the model to learn how much each token in a sequence should contribute to model prediction, __padding__ messes up this assumption.
+Let's find out why.

 ## Sequence padding